lwollinger/lwollinger/README.md

-- 👋 Hi, I’m @lwollinger
+- 👋 Hi, I’m Lucas Wollinger
-- 👀 I’m interested in studying more programmation
+- 👀 I’m interested in studying and share my projects
-- 🌱 I’m currently learning Rede can / C linguage
+- 🌱 I’m leaning C/C++/Python
-- 💞️ I’m looking to collaborate on Codes
-- 📫 How to reach me ...

 <!---
 lwollinger/lwollinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.